Robustness of competing climatic states

-The surface energy budget ranges between $-0.1$ and 0.2~W/m$^2$ for all climates.
-These values are an order of magnitude smaller than those reported for CMIP3 control runs (see Fig.~4 in \citet{LucariniRagone2011}) or for CMIP5 control runs (see Table~2 in \citet{lembo_2019}).
-The presence of such a small energy imbalance at the ocean's surface $F_{\rm{s}}$ guarantees that all simulations have reached a steady state~\citep{Brunetti2018}, where one can estimate the drift in the average oceanic temperature as:

-with $c_{\rm{p}} = 4000$~J (K~kg)$^{-1}$ the specific heat capacity, $\rho = 1023$~kg~m$^{-3}$ the sea water density and $h = 3000$~m the ocean depth.
-The order of magnitude of this drift is indeed very small in our simulations, only few parts in $10^{-2}~^\circ$C per century (see Table~\ref{tab:energyBalances_temp}).
-We remark that such accurate steady state conditions have been reached after a few thousand years of simulation, which were required to remove transient effects.
+The surface energy budget $F_\textrm{s}$ ranges between $-0.1$ and 0.2~W\,m$^{-2}$ for all climates.
+These values are in general smaller than those reported for CMIP3 control runs (see Fig.~4 in \citet{LucariniRagone2011}) or for CMIP5 control runs (see Table~2 in \citet{lembo_2019}).
+The presence of such a small energy imbalance at the ocean's surface strongly indicates that all our simulations have reached a steady state~\citep{Brunetti2018}, with a drift in the average oceanic temperature of only few parts in $10^{-2}~^\circ$C per century (see Table~\ref{tab:energyBalances_temp}).
+We remark that such accurate steady-state conditions were not imposed, but have been reached after a few thousand years of simulation, which were required to remove transient effects.

-Table~\ref{tab:energyBalances_temp} also shows the global water budget, given by the difference between global averages of evaporation $E$ and precipitation $P_{tot}$.
-We find that in all climates the bias in the water budget is negligible, so that no water is lost during the numerical experiments, in agreement with \citet{Campin2008}.
+Table~\ref{tab:energyBalances_temp} also shows the global water budget, given by the difference between global averages of evaporation $E$ and precipitation $P_\textrm{tot}$.
+We find that in all climates the bias in the water budget is negligible, so that approximately no water is lost during the numerical experiments, in agreement with \citet{Campin2008}.
 This mirrors the presence of an accurately balanced latent heat budget $R_{\rm{L}}$, also shown in Table~\ref{tab:energyBalances_temp}, which is related to the phase transformation of water over different surfaces; see Appendix~A. For completeness, we also list the global annual mean precipitation $P_\textrm{tot}$, whose maximum value is found in HS.